VeroMarpe/VeroMarpe/README.md

 ### Glad to see you here!
-I’m a full-stack developer student 👩‍💻
+I’m a Jr. Full-Stack Developer 👩‍💻
-I’m currently on Harvard CS50 and Samsung Dev Spain.

 <a href="https://www.linkedin.com/in/veronica-martinezz/" target="_blank">